 1. Overheating or battery drain

-Some kinds of malware mine Bitcoin, click on ads, or perform other nefarious tasks in the background that cause your phone to heat up.
-Aside from worse performance and battery life (covered in the next section), this processor-intensive malware can make your phone hot.
+Some kinds of malware mine cryptocurrency like Bitcoin, click on ads, or perform other nefarious tasks in the background that cause your phone to heat up.
+The reason behind this is that malicious programs usually employ all of your devices resources and continuously exploit them without any breaks.

-Not all phone overheating is malware-related, but this is a fairly common symptom that you shouldn’t ignore.
+Although not all phone overheating is malware-related, this is a fairly common symptom that you shouldn’t ignore.
 If you’re not sure whether your phone becomes hot because of malware, you should know that crypto-miners and worms can drain your phone’s battery as well.

 2. Unexpected ads, redirects, or pop-ups

 Intrusive ads are a result of adware, which is not strictly classified as malware, and instead rests under the name of Potentially Unwanted Application/Program (PUA/PUP).
 If sites or apps that are normally ad-free or ad-light suddenly become filled with ads, pop-ups, and redirects to sketchy sites, here are some possibilities:

 - The service has changed ownership or been compromised.

 - Your network is injecting ads into insecure (HTTP) connections.